-303. INTRODUCTION TO GERMAN LITERATURE/ THREE CREDITS
+\303.
+INTRODUCTION TO GERMAN LITERATURE/ THREE CREDITS

 GEP, Major, Minor, Elective credit.
 Prerequisite: GER 202 or the equivalent.
-Selected readings in poetry, drama and prose will introduce the student to the historical development of various literary genres and foster an appreciation of diverse styles and literary techniques.
+A general introduction to German literature (poetry, drama and prose) and its sociohistorical contexts from the Enlightenment to the present.
+Emphasis is placed on developing techniques for close reading and literary-cultural interpretation.
+Taught in German.
 Writing Intensive.

-304. GERMAN CINEMA/THREE CREDITS
+\304.
+GERMAN CINEMA/THREE CREDITS